 The university’s report of a Financial Conflict of Interest to a PHS Awarding Component.

 A domestic or foreign external interest held by a Research Personnel or any member of the Research Personnel’s Family in or from an entity other than the university.
-Examples include, but are not limited to, anything of value (whether or not the value is readily ascertainable), Remuneration, Equity Interest, Intellectual Property rights (and royalties from such rights), and obligations to any external entities, organizations, or institutions.
+Examples include, but are not limited to, anything of value (whether or not the value is readily ascertainable), Remuneration, Equity Interest (including stock and stock options), Intellectual Property rights (and royalties from such rights), and obligations to any external entities, organizations, or institutions.

 For the purposes of this policy, any family member with whom you have a close relationship that could cloud your judgement.
 Family members include, but are not limited to, spouse, parents (yours or spouse’s), child, sibling, son/daughter-in-law, step relatives, domestic partner, and/or relatives of domestic partner in any relationship stated above.